jdluque/obsidian-share-connected-component/README.md

 ```
 python3 main.py "my thoughts.md" "recipes.md"
 ```
-4. Done!
+1. Done!
 There should be a new vault titled `my_new_vault_dir` in the same directory as the original vault.

+### Future plans
+Someday maybe this can become an integrated Obsidian plugin.
+If there is enough demand someday could come sooner.